 - Make sure your notifications are set at the right level.
 There’s nothing more daunting than a sidebar with the measles.
 Vaccinate yourself from that problem by having the bare minimum of notification words, switching your team to using @-mentions for users if mentioning people by name is problematic, and suppressing @channel mentions on a channel by channel basis.

 - Mute channels if you need to be in a channel, but find it too noisy.
 You can still be summoned into them with a notification if needs be, but otherwise, shhhhhh, little channel.

 Now for the powerful magic.

-In your user menu (top left on desktop), go to Preferences > Advanced Options, and you’ll find this pulldown:
+In your user menu (top left on desktop), go to Preferences > Sidebar, and you’ll find this set of options:

-Select the option for Hiding all channels, groups and DMs with no unread activity for instant peace.
+Select the option for Unreads only for instant peace.
 Channels will just pop up when someone speaks.

-If you have and use starred channels, and often want to get to those even when there’s no new activity, choosing Hiding all channels etc., with unread activity, unless they are starred will make everything feel a lot more manageable.
+If you have and use starred channels, and often want to get to those even when there’s no new activity, choosing Unreads and starred conversations will make everything feel a lot more manageable.
 Like this: